RuudMulder/SerialMidiBridge/README.md

 ### SerialMidiBridge

+The development on this branch has stopped.
+Development continues (with a more modern GUI that will work on new MacOs versions) on: [https://github.com/chava100f/SerialMidiBridge(https://github.com/chava100f/SerialMidiBridge).

 This is a replacement for [https://github.com/projectgus/hairless-midiserial](https://github.com/projectgus/hairless-midiserial) that stopped working with OS X Catalina.

 It is based on the excellent [serialmidi](https://github.com/raspy135/serialmidi) python script.
 I just refactored it a bit to be able to add a Gui.